sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 | `prod`                   | `trusted`                | `172.31.100.0/24`            | `sn-test-dmz-172_31_100_0`       |
 | `prod`                   | `dmz`                    | `172.31.200.0/24`            | `sn-test-dmz-172_31_200_0`       |

 Do you recall the naming concept of the Subnets?
 It is `sn-<stage>-<zone>-<network_address>[-<network_usage_type>]`.

 So what's actually up with the `[-network_usage_type]` at the end?
 Well, sometimes, there are networks that fulfill a special function.
 Such as admin networks, frontend networks and backend networks.
-To denote these Subnets as well, you could define and add abbreviations of those functions to the Subnet.
+To denote these Subnets as well, you could define and add abbreviations of those functions to each Subnet with a special function.
 For instance `sn-dev-dmz-172_31_2_0` might be a **f**ront**e**nd network, so it would become `sn-dev-dmz-172_31_2_0-fe`.

 There is also a special 'type' of Subnets (in terms of configuration), which I call *Satellite Subnets*.
 These *Satellite Subnets* denote Subnets especially for Capsules, and Capsules only.
 The reason behind this is, that Subnets have certain attributes you can set, such as:
 * `TFTP Capsule`
 * `Template Capsule`
 * `Remote Execution Capsules`

 Obviously, all clients will (in most scenarios) connect to a Capsule and therefore use the Capsule as e.g. *Remote Execution Capsule*.
-The Capsule itself on the other hand, will use the Satellite as its *Remote Execution Capsule*, which makes it necessary to define a seperate Subnet only for a Capsule.
+The Capsule itself on the other hand, will use the Satellite as its *Remote Execution Capsule*, which makes it necessary to define a separate Subnet only for a Capsule.
 Does this mean you need to define each Subnet twice (one for a Capsule and one for all other hosts)?
 Certainly no, I'd create those Subnets on demand, so whenever you add a new Capsule, you'd create a Subnet for it (unless it exists already of course).

 ### Lifecycle Environments (LCE)
 Again, like basically everything in a SOE, the definition of the Lifecycle Environments and the Lifecycle Environment Paths are highly dependent on your needs.